-At times, the quality of the raw lake water that enters the water plant is affected by the opening of the locks operated by the Metropolitan Water Reclamation District of Greater Chicago (MWRDGC), or from runoff from the use of fertilizers and herbicides on area lawns and golf courses.

-The MWRDGC owns and controls a set of locks located in Wilmette Harbor that are occasionally opened during heavy rainfall events to release sewer overflow into the lake.
+At times, the quality of the raw lake water that enters the water plant can be affected by runoff from the use of fertilizers and herbicides on area lawns and golf courses.
+Additionally, the quality of the raw lake water is impacted by the opening of the locks located in Wilmette Harbor that are owned and controlled by the Metropolitan Water Reclamation District of Greater Chicago (MWRDGC).
+The locks are occasionally opened during heavy rainfall events to release sewer overflow into the lake.
 These contaminants, however, do not affect the quality or the safety of the finished water that is delivered to our consumers.